-Each student is responsible for obtaining a policy that will provide comprehensive health coverage both in the US and abroad for the duration of their program.
+In addition, each student is responsible for obtaining a policy that will provide comprehensive health coverage both in the US and abroad for the duration of their program.
 The ISIC is travel insurance NOT comprehensive medical insurance and will NOT be accepted in lieu of payment at medical facilities.
-This plan should be viewed as a supplement to your own medical health plan, not a replacement.
+ISIC coverage supplements your own medical health plan, but does not replacement it.
 ISIC does not provide comprehensive medical coverage for pre-existing or chronic medical conditions requiring ongoing care.
 ISIC Premium Brochure

 Programs have extensive safety plans and every consideration has been given to providing a safe and rewarding experience for your student.
 Safety procedures and emergency preparedness are outlined in the handbooks and are covered in the on-site orientation sessions.
 Please go over the guidelines in the handbook thoroughly with your student and encourage them to follow the instructions of the program director and staff regarding health and safety practices.
 Students do bear some of the responsibility for their own safety by choosing to follow the safety guidelines advised by the program and using good judgment while abroad.